katiestar99/ansible/docs/docsite/rst/user_guide/index.rst

 =====================

 * I want to use a single playbook against multiple systems with different attributes.
 How do I use :ref:`variables <playbooks_variables>` to handle the differences?
 * I want to retrieve data about my systems.
-How do I access :ref:`Ansible facts <vars_and_facts>`?
+How do I access :ref:`Assible facts <vars_and_facts>`?
-* I need to access sensitive data like passwords with Ansible.
-How can I protect that data with :ref:`Ansible vault <vault>`?
+* I need to access sensitive data like passwords with Assible.
+How can I protect that data with :ref:`Assible vault <vault>`?
 * I want to change the data I have, so I can use it in a task.
 How do I use :ref:`filters <playbooks_filters>` to transform my data?
 * I need to retrieve data from an external datastore.
 How do I use :ref:`lookups <playbooks_lookups>` to access databases and APIs?
 * I want to ask playbook users to supply data.
 How do I get user input with :ref:`prompts <playbooks_prompts>`?